ZiminDmitriyEv/StakePool/contract/README.md

 # Stake pool contract

-This contract provides a way for other users to delegate funds to pool of validation nodes.
+This contract provides a way for other users to delegate funds to a pool of validation nodes.

 There are some different roles:
 - The staking pool contract.
 An account with the contract that staking pools funds.